piotrmurach/finite_machine/README.md

 * `on_enter` - triggered when entering any state
 * `on_after` - triggered after any transition

-Use the `callbacks` scope to introduce the listeners.

 Use the state or event name as a first parameter to the callback helper followed by block with event argument and a list arguments that you expect to receive like so:

 ```ruby